-3. Each proposal submitted pursuant to subsection 2 must demonstrate that the applicant is able to meet the requirements of
+3. Each proposal submitted pursuant to subsection 2 must demonstrate that the applicant is able to meet the requirements of section 10 of this act.

 4. When selecting a health carrier or other qualified person or entity to administer the Public Option, the Director shall prioritize applicants whose proposals: